react-cosmos/react-cosmos/docs/README.md

 module.exports = overrides.webpack(config, process.env.NODE_ENV);
 ```

 > React Cosmos picks up `webpack.config.js` automatically.
-Use `webpack.configPath` if you prefer to customize the webpack config path.
+Use `webpack.configPath` if you prefer to customize the Webpack config path.

 ### Using CRACO with Tailwind CSS

-[CRACO](https://github.com/gsoft-inc/craco) is an alternative to react-app-rewired for overriding CRA's internal webpack config.
+[CRACO](https://github.com/gsoft-inc/craco) is an alternative to react-app-rewired for overriding CRA's internal Webpack config.
 [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) recommends using CRACO to override CRA's PostCSS settings, which is why this guide targets CRACO and Tailwind CSS together.

 - Create `webpack.config.js` in your root folder (if you haven't already) with the following contents: